 Christel House evaluates the recoverability of the carrying value of long-lived assets whenever events or circumstances indicate the carrying amount may not be recoverable.
 If a long-lived asset is tested for recoverability and the undiscounted estimated future cash flows expected to result from the use and eventual disposition of the asset is less than the carrying amount of the asset, the asset cost is adjusted to fair value and an impairment loss is recognized as the amount by which the carrying amount of a long-lived asset exceeds its fair value.
-Christel House recognized a loss of \$5,093 related to assets held for sale during 2021.
+An impairment loss of \$3,460 was recognized during the year ended December 31, 2023.
 No asset impairment was recognized during the year ended December 31, 2022.